lrodri/doc-es/source/manual/background.rst

    single: Verilog; always block

 ..
  If you are familiar with hardware description languages, this may ring a bell.
 In hardware simulations, there is also a higher order agent, the Simulator, that interacts with such resumable functions; they are called :dfn:`processes` in VHDL and  :dfn:`always blocks` in Verilog.
 Similarly, Python generators provide an elegant and efficient method to model concurrency, without having to resort to some form of threading.

 Si Ud. está familiarizado con los lenguajes de descripción de hardware, esto le puede sonar familiar.
-En simulaciones de hardware, hay también un agente de alto orden,  el simulador, que interactúa con funciones que reanudan; ellas son llamadas :dfn:`procesos` en VHDL y :dfn:`blocks always` en Verilog.
-Igualmente, Los generadores Python suministran un método elegante y eficiente para modelar concurrencia, sin tener recurrir a algo como los hilos.
+En simulaciones de hardware, hay también un agente de alto orden,  el simulador, que interactúa con funciones que reanudan; ellas son llamadas :dfn:`processes` en VHDL y :dfn:`blocks always` en Verilog.
+Igualmente, los generadores Python suministran un método elegante y eficiente para modelar concurrencia, sin tener recurrir a algo como los hilos.

 .. index:: single: sensitivity list

+..
  The use of generators to model concurrency is the first key concept in MyHDL.
 The second key concept is a related one: in MyHDL, the yielded values are used to specify the conditions on which the generator should wait before resuming.
 In other words, :keyword:`yield` statements work as general  sensitivity lists.

 El uso de generadores para modelar la concurrencia es el primer concepto clave en MyHDL.
-El segundo concepto clave  es uno relacionado: en MyHDL, los valores *yieled* son usados para especificar las condiciones bajo las cuales el generador debería esperar antes volver a entrar.
-En otras palabras las instrucciones :keyword:`yield` trabajan como listas sensibles
+El segundo concepto clave  es uno relacionado: en MyHDL, los valores entregados son usados para especificar las condiciones bajo las cuales el generador debería esperar antes volver a entrar.
+En otras palabras las instrucciones :keyword:`yield` trabajan como listas de sensibilidad

 .. _deco: